 The Holy Spirit must draw a person to understanding and wisdom.
 Thus, this next section is offered for just that purpose.
 Allow the Holy Spirit to draw you to the Grace and Mercy provided by God’s dear Son, Jesus.
 Grace and Mercy are inseparable and all inclusionary for the saint and the sinner.
 That is for the saved and the unsaved.

-We as Baptists must strive harder at becoming all inclusionary while balancing the Fundamentals of the Faith, preference, and opinion.
+We as Baptists must strive harder at becoming all inclusionary while balancing the Fundamentals of Faith, preference, and opinion.
 All in all, without compromise, so study to shew thyself approved!

 - Jesus’ Family Tree – He is Royalty – Matthew 1